 Sometimes it is good to keep a secret, but great adoption grants should not be in that category.
 Everyone knows that adoption is a pricey endeavor.
 At the expense of ink, paper, and hand cramps, you can potentially be awarded some grant money to boost your adoption fund.
-Here are a few adoption grant agencies that I have uncovered.
+Here are a few adoption grant agencies that I have uncovered that maybe you’ve never heard about.
 Some of these I have used, and others are ones that my friends have recommended.
 Either way, they should not be kept secret anymore.

 The Southern Baptist Convention Pastors’ Conference started this fund in 2010 by designating its surplus offering funds to provide a series of adoption grants for Southern Baptist ministers and missionaries who wanted to adopt.
 Now a mission of the North American Mission Board (NAMB), which is the domestic ministry branch of the Southern Baptist Convention, Send Relief’s Adoption Fund for Ministers “exists to financially assist [Southern Baptist]…ministers, missionaries, or agency personnel [who are] in the adoption process.
 The vision is to help them bring their children home and ignite a culture of adoption in churches across the country.”
 The ministry recognizes that “God has called some to be foster parents, helping children through difficult life transitions; God has called some to adopt children, giving them a permanent family; and God has called some to help others adopt by supplying the financial means.”
 My husband is an SBC minister, and we received this grant with both of our adoptions!
 If you are a Southern Baptist minister or missionary, you should definitely apply for this grant.

 God’s Grace Adoption Ministry